Clutch cryptanalysis of Wring

 5. From the bytes that changed, try to figure out which bytes in the S-boxes have the same number of bits, or even what the bytes in the S-boxes are.

-These graphs are from running a version of clutch cryptanalysis in which the reduced-round encryption function returns the number of bits that the message was rotated by in each block as well as the ciphertext.
+These graphs are from running a version of clutch cryptanalysis in which the reduced-round encryption function returns the number of bits that the message was rotated by in each round as well as the ciphertext.
 This enables me to check what happens when the total number of bits two plaintexts were rotated is the same, but the number of bits they were rotated by in some round differs.
-I use four keys each of three different lengths, originally chosen for a related-key attack, and a Wring with linear S-boxes, and encrypt random-looking 10000-byte, 8192-byte, and 7776-byte messages.
-All these message sizes take 11 rounds [6561,19683), but I do only 8 rounds, by which no messages are rotated together all the way through.
+I use four keys each of three different lengths, originally chosen for a related-key attack, a Wring with linear S-boxes, and two variants of a Wring like what a weak key would produce, and encrypt random-looking 10000-byte, 8192-byte, and 7776-byte messages.
+These message sizes take 15 rounds [4096,8192) or 16 rounds [8192,16384), but I do only 8 rounds, by which no messages are rotated together all the way through.

 Graphs by key, 10000 byte messages: